informatik-aalen/aalec-micropython/README.md

 ### 4\.
 Flash micropython to the ESP8266 on the AALeC

+!!! danger

+    Make sure you remove the jumper J2 before you attempt to use the esptool.
+    Otherwise you will get an error that says, the ESP8266  can't be connected via serial port.

 * Connect the ESP8266 on the AALeC with USB to your PC
 * Erase the Flash with: